Jonarck/Data-Mining-and-Knowledge-Discovery-in-A_share-News/README.md

 This repository contains code and data for a financial news analysis project.
 Below is a brief description of the directories and files present in this repository:

+**NOTE: Only necessary data and some important data are there in the project, the other data will be obtained when you are running all the code in order**
 ## Data Directory
 1. **KnowledgeGraph**: Stores node tables and relationship tables of the knowledge graph used for Task2-Q3 and Task2-Q4 inputs.
 2. **model**: Holds trained BERT and BiLSTM models, receiving outputs from Task1-Q2-part2 and PreliminaryExperiment-Task1-Q2-part2.